 - Leadership Skills

-- Judgement and Complex Decision-Making
+- Judgment and Complex Decision-Making

 Bonus: Self-Management and Curiosity

 I think this is a fabulous list (disclosure: I teach critical thinking, leadership, complex decision-making and collaboration – so this is right up my alley!).
-Notice, the bulk of these job skills are more centered around the individuals’ cognitive ability than technical ability (data literacy and tech savvy are more technical).
+Notice, the bulk of these job skills are more centered around the individuals’ cognitive ability than technical ability (data literacy and tech-savvy are more technical).

 As organizations conduct their annual HR/Talent Management plan, they should map these skills to their leaders, managers and high potentials in addition to their current and future job requirements.
 After all, if they are the most important job skills, maybe we should be paying more attention to them?